isbeorn/nina.docs/docs/tabs/skyatlas.md

 8. **Set as Sequence**

-    Sets the selected object as a Sequence target
+    Sets the selected object as a Sequence target for the sequence builder or the sequencer using a specific template based on the selection

 9. **Set for Framing Assistant**